BTulkas/JBPRoject2/README.md

 # John Bryce Coupon Project

 ## About
-This is the backend code of the final project for the John Bryce Fullstack Java course.
+This is the backend code of the final project in the John Bryce Fullstack Java course.
 The Coupon Project is a RESTful coupon management CRUD application written with Spring Boot that has three possible end-users: an admin user for managing companies and customers, a company user for managing coupons and finally a customer user for purchasing coupons.
 While this repository contains the frontend static files required for a complete run, in order to view the Angular frontend source code please refer to the [JBProject Angular](https://github.com/BTulkas/JBProjectAngular) repository.

-## Overview

-### Technologies
+## Technologies
 The Coupon Project uses Java 1.8 for access to modern features while maintaining some backwards compatibility and Spring Boot for quick and easy implementation of dependencies.
 Dependencies include JPA with Hibernate ORM to define and manage database interactions and Spring-Web for RESTful MVC conventions.
 The database of choice is MySQL for convenient development testing with the Workbench application.

-### Installation and Launch
+## Installation and Launch
 To launch this application on your machine make sure you have installed:
 * JDK 13
 * MySQL 8